Azure/data-api-builder/docs/configuration-file.md

 *PLEASE NOTE* that at the moment support for policies is limited to:

++ Tables and Views.
+Stored Procedures cannot be configured with policies.
 + Binary operators [BinaryOperatorKind - Microsoft Learn](https://learn.microsoft.com/dotnet/api/microsoft.odata.uriparser.binaryoperatorkind?view=odata-core-7.0) such as `and`, `or`, `eq`, `gt`, `lt`, and more.
 + Unary operators [UnaryOperatorKind - Microsoft Learn](https://learn.microsoft.com/dotnet/api/microsoft.odata.uriparser.unaryoperatorkind?view=odata-core-7.0) such as the negate (`-`) and `not` operators.